 For us, a spiritual home needs to be full of positive and calming energies.
 While there are many ways of doing this, including a Himalayan Salt Lamp and a Rose Quartz lamp goes a long way to improving the energy in our rooms.
 They don’t only look attractive but they also give off a soft, gentle glow.

 9. Wind Chimes

 Wind chimes represent many things including growth, kindness, compassion, and wisdom.
 Hanging a few around your garden won’t go amiss.
 Wind chimes are used in the East to improve the flow of chi or one’s life energy.
 In Rome, these chimes were used to chase away the bad spirits.
 Whatever your reason for hanging wind chimes, you’ll enjoy the gentle, tinkling sounds they make.

-Some people sleep on futons while others hang hammocks in their garden for lazy afternoons outdoors while contemplating all that IS!
+Some people sleep on futons while others hang hammocks in their gardens for lazy afternoons outdoors while contemplating All that IS!

 While our garden is full of stunning South African indigenous plants, helping to bring a bit of our favorite bush into the city life we live in, I also try to include some plants indoors.
 I say this rather reluctantly because I simply end up killing most indoor plants!
 However, in the past couple of years, I’ve started buying orchids as a way of having flowers in the home.

 Plants are another way of connecting spiritually and having indoor plants simply keeps that connection grounded.
 If you don’t have a garden, find plants that’ll grow in your sunny rooms such as bathrooms and kitchens.
 Herbs do well on most windowsills that have some sunshine.